‘Deadpool 2’ Teaser Trailer Premieres During Screenings Of ‘Logan’

 — ????Kylie???? (@cyberprima) March 4, 2017

-The irreverent teaser, which was reportedly helmed by the film’s Director David Leitch, pokes fun at Deadpool’s subversive role in the Marvel universe as the humorous anti-hero.
+The irreverent teaser, which was reportedly helmed by the film’s director David Leitch, pokes fun at Deadpool’s subversive role in the Marvel universe as the humorous anti-hero.
 The first film in the Deadpool series, which was an unexpected global hit taking in over $780 million dollars worldwide, became the top grossing R-rated comic book adaptation in history.
 If the NSFW content of the teaser trailer is any indication, fans can expect more adult content in the sequel.

 It shouldn’t come as a surprise that the Deadpool 2 teaser debuted during screenings of Logan considering the connections between the two stories.
 As Inquisitr reported, both X-23, who is featured prominently in Logan, and Nathan Summers (aka Cable) are linked by Mr. Sinister.
 There has been speculation that the Mr. Sinister connection could be explored either in the Deadpool 2 release or in a 2019 X-Force film release from Fox.